agallardol/kaivm/README.md

   - `--initial_agent_models`: A comma-separated list of models for the initial agents, corresponding to the names provided.
   - `--initial_agent_api_keys`: A comma-separated list of API keys for the initial agents, corresponding to the names provided.
   - `--starting_num_qr_devices`: The initial number of QR devices that should be supported by the Shinkai Node.
+  - `--node_port`: Specifies the port on which the Shinkai Node will run.
+  - `--node_ws_port`: Specifies the WebSocket port for the Shinkai Node.
+  - `--unstructured_server_api_key`: The API key for the unstructured server that the Shinkai Node will communicate with.
+  - `--embeddings_server_api_key`: The API key for the embeddings server used by the Shinkai Node for processing data.
+  - `--job_manager_threads`: The number of threads to be used by the job manager within the Shinkai Node.
+  - `--global_identity_name`: The global identity name for the Shinkai Node.
   ```
   kaivm node env --node_api_port 9550 --node_storage_path ~/.kaivm/data
   ```